 Bones are processed in various steps to artifacts and tools.
-Frequently, unfinished or semi-finished pieces of raw material can be found in archaeological assemblages.
-These semi-finished products often have characteristic traces of processing, from which conclusions can be drawn on related finished products.
-A particularly typical form are metatarses needed for needle production.
+Frequently, unfinished or semifinished pieces of raw material can be found in archaeological assemblages.
+These semifinished products often have characteristic traces of processing, from which conclusions can be drawn on related finished products.
+A particularly typical form were metatarsus needed for needle production.

-On the basis of a 3D scan not only detailed illustrations of the processing traces can be produced but also statements about the hypothetical maximum recoverable needle size / number can be made.
-The maximum achievable amount of material can be calculated and visualized with the help of some placeholders within a 3D program.
-So it can be estimated that from the remaining material in the bone, two more needles with a maximum length of 8 cm and 5mm in diameter could be produced.
+Based on a 3D scan, not only detailed illustrations of the processing traces can be produced, but also statements about the hypothetical maximum recoverable needle size/number can be made.
+The maximum achievable amount of material can be calculated and visualized thanks to some placeholders within a 3D program.
+So, it can be estimated that from the remaining material in the bone, two more needles with a maximum length of 8 cm and 5 mm in diameter could be produced.

 Questions, comments or criticism?
 Just leave a comment.